makevoid/paperbank/Readme.md

 The more donations, the faster the features!
-Thanks to all the bitcoin community!
+Donations will be split to all the contributors, you may want to contribute starting from picking a todo above or with another idea!
+Forks & pull requests are very welcome.

 See another project I did with some friends: [http://donacoin.com](donacoin.com) - [https://github.com/makevoid/donacoin](github.com/makevoid/donacoin) A cryptocoin mining based donation system